Professional Mental Health Counseling Outcomes

 NCE Pass Rate

-Last year, 96% of our students who took the NCE passed.
-In the three years prior, 100% of our students who took the National Counselor Exam during their program passed, and the average for all students was above the national average for students in CACREP accredited programs.
+Last year, 93% of our students who took the NCE passed.
+Additionally the average for Lewis & Clark students was above the national average for students in CACREP accredited programs in each CACREP area as well as in the overall score.

 Employment After Graduation

-For the students who graduated in August 2015 through May 2016, 92% were employed within six months of graduating.
-There were 60 graduates in 2015, and data was available for 55 of them.
+For the students who graduated between August 2021 through May 2022 and who were actively seeking employment, 90% were employed within six months of graduating.

-The Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook offers more information on the profession of counseling, including a description of the types of work settings, job outlook, earnings, and required qualifications as of 2014/15.
-Additionally, the CACREP web site provides helpful information at http://www.cacrep.org/index.html.
+The Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook offers more information on the profession of counseling, including a description of the types of work settings, job outlook, earnings, and required qualifications as of 2021/22.
+Additionally, here is some state specific information on employment and wage information for mental health counselors.
+You can also find more helpful information on the CACREP website http://www.cacrep.org/index.html.